-And in ’16 I frequented the KonCon anew, as a guest-teacher for one semester.
+I frequent the KonCon as a guest-teacher and mentor.

 In the 80’s I played in dutch bands as Transister with RJ Stips, the Tapes, Special Thanx.

-To make music-theatre you need to work together with many people from all disciplines.
+To create a music-performance, music-theatre, you have to work together with many people from all disciplines.

 I always work together with inspiring musicians, actors, directors, authors, artists, etc.

-I organised concert-series with Arthur Sauer (Pokon, Kroko, Haagse KoKodagen).
+I organized concert-series with Arthur Sauer (Pokon, Kroko, Haagse KoKodagen).